aleccool213/ITriage/README.md

 Note: This has only been tested with the Android 4.4 SDK.

 Open IntelliJ,
-Click 'Open Project',
+click 'Open Project',
-Open PIII/trunk/iTriageProject,
+cpen PIII/trunk/iTriageProject,
-Click Run -> Edit Configurations...,
-Click '+' -> Android Application,
-Set Name and Module to iTriage,
-Click OK,
-Run -> Run 'iTriage',
+click run -> edit configurations..., click '+' -> android application, set name and module to iTriage, click OK, run -> run 'iTriage'.

 How to run using Eclipse ADT,

 Note: This has only been tested with the Android 4.4 SDK.

 Open Eclipse,
-Set workspace to PIII/trunk/iTriageProject,
-File -> Import... -> Android -> Existing Projects into Workspace, Set the root directory to PIII/trunk/iTriageProject, Click Finish, then wait for project to build automatically, Run -> Run -> Android Application,
+set workspace to PIII/trunk/iTriageProject, file -> import... -> android -> existing projects into workspace, set the root directory to PIII/trunk/iTriageProject, click finish, then wait for project to build automatically, run -> run -> android application,
 NOTE: If you experience difficulties, clean the project first

 Bonus Marks:

-Register user function is working; offers both nurse and physician creation and features a (semi-)secure protection, using an admin password (PraiseTheTsar), Various aesthetic choices such as:
+Register user function is working; offers both nurse and physician creation and features a (semi-)secure protection, using an admin password (PraiseTheTsar), various aesthetic choices such as: spinner, intuitive patient sorting interface, cards UI
-Spinner,
-Intuitive patient sorting interface, cards UI